 You may be eligible for an exception to the English and civics naturalization requirements if you are unable to comply with these requirements because of a physical or developmental disability or a mental impairment.

 The English and civics requirements do not apply to naturalization applicants who are unable to comply due to a “medically determinable” physical or developmental disability or mental impairment that has lasted, or is expected to last, at least 12 months.
-The regulations define medically determinable as an impairment that results from abnormalities which can be shown by medically acceptable clinical or laboratory diagnostic techniques.5
+The regulations define medically determinable as an impairment that results from abnormalities which can be shown by medically acceptable clinical or laboratory diagnostic techniques.

-The applicant must demonstrate that the applicant has a disability or impairment that affects functioning such that the applicant is unable to meet the English and civics requirements for naturalization, even with reasonable accommodations6.
+The applicant must demonstrate that the applicant has a disability or impairment that affects functioning such that the applicant is unable to meet the English and civics requirements for naturalization, even with reasonable accommodations.

-A licensed medical professional7 must complete a Medical Certification for Disability Exceptions (Form N-648) and certify, under penalty of perjury, that the applicant’s physical or developmental disability or mental impairment prevents the applicant from meeting the English requirement, the civics requirement, or both requirements.
+A licensed medical professional must complete a Medical Certification for Disability Exceptions (Form N-648) and certify, under penalty of perjury, that the applicant’s physical or developmental disability or mental impairment prevents the applicant from meeting the English requirement, the civics requirement, or both requirements.

 The Form N-648 should be submitted with your Form N-400 Application.
 If you did not submit the Form N-648 with your N-400 then you can submit it at a later date, but you should bring a copy of the form to your interview and a letter from